Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 #### API changes for the cognitive extension libraries

-Azure Data Lake Analytics provides a set of libraries for running Python and R code and use some of the cognitive processing capabilities on images and text that can be installed as U-SQL extensions via the Azure Data Lake Analytics Portal.
+Azure Data Lake Analytics provides a set of libraries for running Python and R code and use some of the cognitive processing capabilities for images and text that can be installed as U-SQL extensions via the Azure Data Lake Analytics Portal.

 These assemblies are currently considered to be in a preview release stage.
 Therefore, more changes may occur in future refreshes, such as moving the text assemblies to use the same extractor/applier model as the image assemblies.

 The recent refresh introduced the following breaking changes: